kuo-lab/short_walk_experiment/README.md

 To use, run analyze_short_walks_new.m.
 Ignore optimization warnings

-This cannot be used for any generalized data without modification because there was a lot of manual intervention in finding the intersecting points in the position-time graph to set step speed and time.
+The data analysis included significant manual intervention for identifying the intersecting points in the position-time graph to set step speed and time.
 These interventions have been hard-coded for specific subjects and trials and would have to be removed in order to perform the same analysis on a new data set.
+Otherwise, much of the analysis could be applied to other data for short walking bouts.

 The m-file performs analysis and makes plots for each subject, and then produces a summary plot for all subjects.
 Each subject walked 10 distances (conditions),